writethedocs/www/docs/conf/portland/2024/news/call-for-projects-writing-day.rst

 The `Call for Proposals submission form <https://forms.gle/5WPN8MGCKzKqZBWU6>`_ is open until *11:59 PM, March 28, 2024 PST*.

-(If you’d prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for our Atlantic conference held online in timezone selected for accessibilty.
+(If you’d prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for our Atlantic conference held online in timezone selected for accessibility.

 Writing Day Resources
 ^^^^^^^^^^^^^^^^^^^^^